aryavart1/aryavart1/README.md

 - DARK is my favorite netflix series.
 - As a kid, I wanted to be an astronaut.
-- I love finding bugs
+- I play Badmintion when I am stressed.

 <!--
 **aryavart1/aryavart1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.